argenx (NASDAQ:ARGX) PT Raised to $326.00

-argenx (NASDAQ:ARGX) had its price objective boosted by Morgan Stanley from $311.00 to $326.00 in a research report issued on Monday, Benzinga reports.
-The brokerage presently has an “overweight” rating on the stock.
-Morgan Stanley’s price objective would suggest a potential upside of 10.20% from the stock’s previous close.
+argenx (NASDAQ:ARGX) had its price objective boosted by research analysts at Morgan Stanley from $311.00 to $326.00 in a research report issued on Monday, Benzinga reports.
+The brokerage currently has an “overweight” rating on the stock.
+Morgan Stanley’s price objective indicates a potential upside of 4.94% from the stock’s current price.

-Several other research analysts have also recently issued reports on the stock.
-HC Wainwright lifted their target price on shares of argenx from $265.00 to $320.00 and gave the stock a “neutral” rating in a report on Friday.
-Piper Sandler lifted their target price on shares of argenx from $303.00 to $309.00 in a report on Thursday, February 4th.
-Cowen lifted their target price on shares of argenx from $317.00 to $430.00 and gave the stock an “outperform” rating in a report on Thursday, February 25th.
-Guggenheim lowered shares of argenx from a “buy” rating to a “neutral” rating in a research note on Monday, January 4th.
-Finally, Kepler Capital Markets reiterated a “hold” rating on shares of argenx in a research note on Friday.
-One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and ten have assigned a buy rating to the company’s stock.
-The stock currently has a consensus rating of “Buy” and a consensus target price of $292.65.
+ARGX has been the subject of several other reports.
+Zacks Investment Research cut shares of argenx from a “hold” rating to a “sell” rating in a research report on Tuesday, February 9th.
+Guggenheim cut shares of argenx from a “buy” rating to a “neutral” rating in a research report on Monday, January 4th.
+Cowen increased their price objective on shares of argenx from $317.00 to $430.00 and gave the stock an “outperform” rating in a research report on Thursday, February 25th.
+Truist Financial raised their price target on shares of argenx from $275.00 to $350.00 in a report on Tuesday, December 15th.
+Finally, Wells Fargo & Company raised their price target on shares of argenx from $272.00 to $326.00 and gave the stock an “equal weight” rating in a report on Tuesday, February 2nd.
+One investment analyst has rated the stock with a sell rating, seven have given a hold rating and ten have issued a buy rating to the company. argenx presently has an average rating of “Buy” and a consensus target price of $292.65.

-Several institutional investors and hedge funds have recently bought and sold shares of the business.
-Voya Financial Advisors Inc. boosted its position in shares of argenx by 18.3% in the fourth quarter.
-Voya Financial Advisors Inc. now owns 3,047 shares of the company’s stock worth $907,000 after purchasing an additional 471 shares during the period.
-UBS Asset Management Americas Inc. boosted its position in shares of argenx by 45.0% in the fourth quarter.
-UBS Asset Management Americas Inc. now owns 70,096 shares of the company’s stock worth $20,615,000 after purchasing an additional 21,761 shares during the period.
-Dimensional Fund Advisors LP lifted its holdings in shares of argenx by 3.0% in the fourth quarter.
-Dimensional Fund Advisors LP now owns 8,030 shares of the company’s stock worth $2,362,000 after buying an additional 231 shares in the last quarter.
-JPMorgan Chase & Co. lifted its holdings in shares of argenx by 4,583.3% in the fourth quarter.
-JPMorgan Chase & Co. now owns 281 shares of the company’s stock worth $82,000 after buying an additional 275 shares in the last quarter.
-Finally, Truist Financial Corp lifted its holdings in shares of argenx by 3.1% in the fourth quarter.
-Truist Financial Corp now owns 2,095 shares of the company’s stock worth $616,000 after buying an additional 63 shares in the last quarter.
-Institutional investors and hedge funds own 54.21% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the business.
+Veriti Management LLC bought a new position in shares of argenx in the fourth quarter valued at $56,000.
+Signaturefd LLC lifted its stake in shares of argenx by 239.7% in the fourth quarter.
+Signaturefd LLC now owns 214 shares of the company’s stock valued at $63,000 after buying an additional 151 shares in the last quarter.
+JPMorgan Chase & Co. lifted its stake in shares of argenx by 4,583.3% in the fourth quarter.
+JPMorgan Chase & Co. now owns 281 shares of the company’s stock valued at $82,000 after buying an additional 275 shares in the last quarter.
+Fieldpoint Private Securities LLC bought a new position in shares of argenx in the fourth quarter valued at $102,000.
+Finally, Pacer Advisors Inc. bought a new position in shares of argenx in the fourth quarter valued at $156,000.
+54.21% of the stock is currently owned by hedge funds and other institutional investors.

 About argenx